neurodata/treeple/CONTRIBUTING.md

 Thanks for considering contributing!
 Please read this document to learn the various ways you can contribute to this project and how to go about doing it.

 **Submodule dependency on a fork of scikit-learn**
 Due to the current state of scikit-learn's internal Cython code for trees, we have to instead leverage a maintained fork of scikit-learn at <https://github.com/neurodata/scikit-learn>, where specifically, the `submodulev3` branch is used to build and install this repo.
 We keep that fork well-maintained and up-to-date with respect to the main sklearn repo.
 The only difference is the refactoring of the `tree/` submodule.
-This fork is used internally under the namespace ``sktree._lib.sklearn``.
+This fork is used internally under the namespace ``treeple._lib.sklearn``.
 It is necessary to use this fork for anything related to:

 - `RandomForest*`
 - `ExtraTrees*`